nkoorty/rl_parking/README.md

 ```
 conda env create -f environment.yml
 ```
-This installs the necessary libraries and Python 3.8, which enables us to harness TensorFlow.
+This installs the necessary libraries and Python 3.8, which enables us to harness Stable Baselines 3.
 Upon installing all the dependencies, activate the environment using
 ```
 conda activate sprl
 ```